groaq/groaq/README.md

 - **SQL** – Data querying and database management
 - **Excel** – Advanced formulas, data visualization, and analytics
 - **Tableau** – Interactive dashboards and data storytelling
+- **Python** – Data analysis and visualization using pandas and matplotlib

 ---